Estimation beyond Missing (Completely) at Random: Introduction

 Our goal in this paper is to commence a line of work that seeks to understand the extent to which (non-MCAR) missingness affects our ability to estimate population parameters.
 We primarily focus here on the most basic statistical problem of mean estimation, though we extend our results to regression settings where the response variable may be missing in Section~\ref{sec:regression-missing-response}.
 In order to address the fundamental difficulty of the challenge, we introduce Huber-style models that interpolate between MCAR and larger classes that allow much more general dependence relationships between the data generating and missingness mechanisms.
 We measure performance of estimators via their squared Euclidean error, but since this loss function is unbounded and we have a positive probability under our models of observing no data, the minimax risk is infinite (so uninformative for the purposes of comparing estimators).
 Instead, we work with the recently-developed minimax quantile framework; see Section~\ref{sec:minimax-quantile}.

 We begin in Section~\ref{sec:setup} by introducing a formal framework for studying missing data via extended measurable spaces, which allow for missing components.
 Our main statistical models are what we refer to as \emph{arbitrary $\epsilon$-contamination} and \emph{realisable $\epsilon$-contamination} models.
 In the former, we perturb a distribution $P$ that is subject to MCAR missingness by an additional mixture component (having corresponding mixture proportion $\epsilon$) that may be an arbitrary distribution on our extended measurable space; in particular, this latter mixture component may be viewed as an MNAR version of an arbitrary distribution $P'$.
 On the other hand, in our realisable classes, although we again allow mixture perturbations of a base distribution $P$ subject to MCAR missingness, we now require the contamination component to be an MNAR version of $P$ itself.
 Although we are not aware of previous studies of these realisable classes, we believe that in many practical settings, it is appropriate to regard our data (whether observed or not) as arising from a particular base distribution, and the missingness mechanism only playing a role thereafter (even if it is potentially dependent on the data).
 Such a setting would result in our observed data as being from a realisable model, and these classes therefore form a natural way to restrict the vast array of different possible dependence relationships between data generating and missingness mechanisms.
-As we establish in this work, they also offer the potential for improved performance guarantees relative to those available for arbitrary contamination models.
+A real data illustration of realisability from the income survey of \citet{bollinger2019trouble} is provided after Proposition~\ref{prop:univariate-realisability}.
+As we establish in this work, realisable classes also offer the potential for improved performance guarantees relative to those available for arbitrary contamination models.